Dr Elena (Ellie) Woodacre, Founder and Director

 Dr Dustin M. Neighbors, Administrative Officer and Digital Content Manager

-Dr Neighbors is a postdoctoral research fellow with the Centre for Privacy Studies at the University of Copenhagen.
+Dr Neighbors is a postdoctoral research associate with the Centre for Privacy Studies at the University of Copenhagen.
 He began his undergraduate studies in the southern USA and earned his BA in History and Sociology from Georgia State University.
 He received his MA in Early Modern History from the University of East Anglia in 2012 and immediately began his doctoral research at the University of York.
-Dustin’s doctoral thesis, titled “‘With my rulinge’: Agency, Queenship, and Political Culture through Royal Progresses during the Reign of Elizabeth I”, focused on royal progresses as fundamental instruments used to negotiate power between the ruler and the ruled, and craft spectacles of authority, particularly through ceremony, ritual, and visual displays both in public and private spaces.
+Dustin’s doctoral thesis, titled “‘With my rulinge’: Agency, Queenship, and Political Culture through Royal Progresses during the Reign of Elizabeth I”, focused on royal progresses as fundamental instruments used to negotiate power between the ruler and the ruled, and craft spectacles of authority, particularly through ceremony, ritual, recreational activities, and visual displays both in public and private spaces.